nymtech/nym/clients/webassembly/README.md

 ### Demo

 There's a demo web application in the `www` folder.
 To run it, first make sure you've got a recent `npm` installed, then follow the instructions in its README.

 ### Developing

 Whenever you change your Rust, run `wasm-pack build` to update the built was artefact in the `pkg` directory.

+# IMPORTANT!!

+You also need to manually copy `helpers.js` file into the `pkg` and add it to `package.json`.
+I'm 100% sure one of the hundreds JS packagers could do that for us, but I didn't feel like spending 10 hours figuring this one out.